 If you like chocolate, Max Brenner is a fun stop!
 We just stopped for dessert, but the meals looked great too!
 Check out the Banana Split Waffle we had including caramelized bananas, ice cream, chocolate ganache, and choco-pops!
 So good!!
 A fun place to take the kids too.

 A little more shopping at Broadway Panhandler, another kitchen store.

-Quick stop at a Burger Joint to share a burger, fries, and beer.
+Quick stop at a Burger Joint (website no longer working) to share a burger, fries, and beer.
 Then some sightseeing and misc. shopping.
 For dinner, Little Italy at Paesano’s.
 Prices are reasonable, servings are large, and the food was great!